Douglas A-26 Invader

 The Douglas A-26 Invader (designated B-26 between 1948 and 1965) is an American twin-engined light bomber and ground attack aircraft.
 Built by Douglas Aircraft Company during World War II, the Invader also saw service during several major Cold War conflicts.
 A limited number of highly modified United States Air Force aircraft served in Southeast Asia until 1969.
 It was a fast aircraft capable of carrying a large bomb load.
 A range of guns could be fitted to produce a formidable ground-attack aircraft.

-A redesignation of the type from A-26 to B-26 led to confusion with the Martin B-26 Marauder, which first flew in November 1940, some 20 months before the Douglas design's maiden flight.
-Although both aircraft were powered by the widely used Pratt & Whitney R-2800 Double Wasp 18-cylinder, double-row radial engine, they were completely different and separate designs, with some 5,300 Marauders produced to 2,503 Invaders.
+A redesignation of the type from A-26 to B-26 has led to confusion with the earlier and unrelated medium bomber Martin B-26 Marauder, which had already been withdrawn from service when the designation was reused.

 Design and development

 The A-26 was Douglas Aircraft's successor to the A-20 (DB-7) Havoc, also known as Douglas Boston.

-Designed by Ed Heinemann, Robert Donovan, and Ted R. Smith, the innovative NACA 65-215 laminar-flow airfoil wing of the A-26 was the work of project aerodynamicist A.M.O.
+Designed by Ed Heinemann, Robert Donovan, and Ted R. Smith, the innovative NACA 65-215 laminar-flow airfoil wing of the A-26 was the work of project aerodynamics expert A.M.O.
 Smith.

 The Douglas XA-26 prototype (AAC Ser.
 No. 41-19504) first flew on 10 July 1942 at Mines Field, El Segundo, with test pilot Benny Howard at the controls.
-Flight tests revealed excellent performance and handling, but engine-cooling problems led to cowling changes and elimination of the propeller spinners on production aircraft.
-During testing, the nose wheel was found to be structurally inadequate, thus the nose gear was redesigned and made more structurally sound.
+Flight tests revealed excellent performance and handling but engine-cooling problems led to cowling changes and elimination of the propeller spinners on production aircraft.
+During testing, the nose wheel was found to be structurally inadequate, so it was strengthened.